 Howdy, Y’all !!
 Thank you for joining me today.
-Do you know what surface wax is and how to use it surface wax on your projects?
-Let me walk you through a few things to consider when using Chalk Couture Surface Wax for your crafting projects.
+Do you know what surface wax for crafts is and how to use surface wax for your craft projects?
+Let me walk you through a few things to consider when using surface wax Chalk Couture wax for your crafting projects.

 Below is the same information that’s in the video.
-I thought it might be more helpful for some to read at your own place.
+I thought it might be more helpful for some to read at your own pace.

 The wax is intended to protect the silk screen transfers/craft stencils and adherence to Chalkology™ Paste to surfaces.
 I understand this is a big investment for you and want to make sure you’ll be able to reuse the product as many times as possible.
 I’m normally able to use my transfers for longer because I do take extra care of them.
 Not always but for the majority of them.
 Chalk Couture’s policy is the silk screen transfer/craft stencils can be used up to a dozen times.
 If you take care of them you may be able to squeeze in a few more uses.
 Wax is one way to help protect them from being damaged.